This post contains affiliate links. As an Amazon Associate, Cache Valley Bee Supply earns from qualifying purchases. See our disclosure.

 Five-Frame Nuc

-A nuc is a small, already-functioning colony on 5 frames — brood, honey, pollen, workers, and a laying queen.
+A nuc is a small, already-functioning colony on 5 frames: brood, honey, pollen, workers, and a laying queen.
 The colony is up and running from day one.
 Nucs establish faster, are more forgiving for beginners, and give you a real head start on our short season.

-Our recommendation for Cache Valley: If you can find a local nuc, get the nuc.
+Our recommendation for Cache Valley: if you can find a local nuc, get the nuc.
 The faster establishment gives you more margin before winter hits.
 Check our Find Bees page for suppliers of packages and nucs.

 Choosing the Right Location